ParmenidesSartre/Restaurant-Backend-Project/README.md

 - Java

-### Features for development
+### Features for development ( Completed are in bold )
-- A digital menu, including photos and detailed info ( Work in progress )
+- ### A digital menu, including photos and detailed info
-- Filters  (by price, discounts, popularity of dishes, a filter with some main ingredient included, etc.)
+- ### Filters  (by price, discounts, popularity of dishes, a filter with some main ingredient included, etc.)
 - Table reservation
 - Order placement (for takeout orders/delivery)
 - Payments (both the order payments and tips)